Special Educational Needs & Disabilities Report

 • All of our teaching assistants have regular training.

-Some Teaching assistants have had training in interventions such as Sounds-Write and Catch Up Numeracy.
+• Some Teaching assistants have had training to deliver certain interventions such as Sounds-Write / Catch Up Numeracy.
+Some are also trained to deliver speech and language support.

 How will my child be included in activities outside the classroom including day and residential trips?